JuanPablo2655/cobalt-network-rewrite/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 name: Bug report
-about: Report incorrect or unexpected behavior of Cobalt Network
+about: Report incorrect or unexpected behavior of the program
 title: ''
-labels: 'type: bug'
+labels: 'bug'
 assignees: ''
 ---